Sound of Colors (TV series): First meet

 A beautiful blind DJ with a beautiful heart, Jingjing is taking the subway to the radio station and Yun Xiang, who is having problems at work, also happens to take this train home.
-The both of them have been in the same train several times, it's as if they have been played by destiny, never met each other.
+The both of them have been on the same train several times, it's as if they have been played by destiny, never met each other.
 But on this day, the cold-blooded Yun Xiang actually witness someone snatching Jingjing's handbag, while supporting Jingjing, who had fallen, he becomes attracted by this refreshing blind girl unbound by conventions.
 He runs after the thief and gets Jingjing's handbag back to her, and also gives his hand-painted umbrella to Jingjing to be a temporary substitute for the blind stick, which had landed on the subway rails.
 Jingjing is very grateful, agreeing to meet again.
 Meet again, the hibernating seed watered by the spring dew, will cultivate into a bright, fresh flower.
 Will they meet again?
 It is unknown to Jingjing, it's also unknown to Yun Xiang, after all life is full of unknowns.